-The Nomination Committee consists of all Directors, apart from Patrick Reeve, with Ben Larkin as Chairman.
+The Nomination Committee consists of all Directors except for Patrick Reeve, with Clive Richardson as Chairman.
 The terms of reference of the Nomination Committee are to evaluate the balance of skills, experience and time commitment of the current Board members and make recommendations to the Board as and when a particular appointment arises.